Car hire in Dubrovnik Airport

 Another possibility is to get on a car ferry and cruise around the spectacular Croatian islands.

-Available services Dubrovnik Airport
+Services in Dubrovnik Airport

 Dubrovnik Airport gets very busy during the European summer holidays, so if you’re travelling between June and August, expect to see long queues and crowded facilities.
 In February 2017, a new passenger terminal opened to the public with the aim to improve services.